Azure-Samples/ms-identity-javascript-tutorial/1-Authentication/1-1-sign-in/README.md

 For instance, to configure this sample for **Azure AD Germany** national cloud:

 1. Open the `App\authConfig.js` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-signin` application copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-c1s1` application copied from the Azure portal.
 1. Find the key `Enter_the_Cloud_Instance_Id_Here/Enter_the_Tenant_Info_Here` and replace the existing value with `https://portal.microsoftazure.de/<your-tenant-id>`.
-1. Find the key `Enter_the_Redirect_Uri_Here` and replace the existing value with the base address of the ms-identity-javascript-signin project (by default `http://localhost:3000`).
+1. Find the key `Enter_the_Redirect_Uri_Here` and replace the existing value with the base address of the `ms-identity-javascript-c1s1` application (by default `http://localhost:3000`).

 See [National Clouds](https://docs.microsoft.com/azure/active-directory/develop/authentication-national-cloud#app-registration-endpoints) for more information.